wp-plugins/gwolle-gb/readme.txt

 * Make Install method more safe.
 * Add more sources for import page.
 Add export as well.
 * Bring Uninstall back, this time in a separate admin page?
-* Bring AJAX back, this time inside actions.
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.
 * 'Thank you' mail to the poster (requested by Joakim from Sweden).
 * Add PHP methods to add an entry.

 If you have a feature request please use the forum on WordPress.org.
 It may be added to the list then.

-= Known bugs in 0.9.7 (the old version) =

-* Some WP installations with permalinks activated receive a 404-error.
-* Some WP installations don't send the notification mails (currently only known from WP MU installations).
-* Marking multiple entries as spam sometimes takes very long or results in an error message.

-Have something to add here?
-Please add a new thread in the WP.org forums and tag it with "Gwolle-GB".
-I am subscribed to that forum, so I will get your message.
-Or send me an email: marcel (at) zenoweb (dot) nl.
-Thanks.

 = Licence =